situx/graphemon/README.md

 ## Relationship between Graphemes: Cuneiform Grapheme "A" is part of Grapheme AxA

+This example highlights the vocabulary of relations between two graphemes.
+Given a Grapheme one, this Grapheme might be included in another grapheme.

+The example which highlights this relation is the example of the cuneiform sign "A" which is included in the cuneiform sign "AxA".

 # Application of the ontology model

+While we concepted the ontology model for the usage for modeling cuneiform graphemes, our goal was to keep the ontology so general that it can be applied to other languages as well.
+The following applications may also be performed on other language corpora.

 ## Creation of machine learning resources